SquilliamX/foundry-fund-me-f23/notes.md

  ```
  because the fund function that we are calling does not take any parameter, it should be written like `fundMe.fund{value: 10e18}();` and not like ``fundMe.fund({value: 10e18});``.
 This is because the fund function does not take any parameters but is payable.
 So {value: 10e18} is the value being passed while () is the parameters being passed.
 IF the fund function was written like `function fund(uint256 value) public payable {}` then the test line of `fundMe.fund({value: 10e18}); ` would indeed work.

+ ### GAS INFO IN TESTS
+ When working on tests in anvil, the gas price defaults to 0.
+So for us to simulate transactions in test with actual gas prices, we need to tell our tests to actually use real gas prices.
+This is where `vm.txGasPrice` comes in.
+(See `vm.txGasPrice` below in cheatcodes for tests)

  ### CHEATCODES FOR TESTS
  `makeAddr()` : This cheatcode creates a fake address for a fake person for testing Purposes.
  For example: